piara108/keiter/README.md

 #Keiter

-Keiter is a social media site that allows users to post microposts and follow and be followed by other users.
+Keiter is a social media site that allows users to post microposts, to follow users and be followed by other users.

 ### Quickstart